Governors

 No special qualifications are needed to stand as a Governor and the most important thing is to have a keen interest in the academy and be prepared to play an active part in the governing committee’s work.

-If you are considering standing for election, please request further details and a nomination form from the Business Lead.
+If you are considering standing for election, please request further details from the Business Lead.

 Contact Devonshire Primary Academy Local Governing Committee